 - 1 tbsp vanilla bean paste (or extract)

-- Pre-heat the oven to 170ºC fan forced.
+- Pre-heat the oven to 170C (325F or gas mark 3).
 Grease two 20cm spring form cake tins with butter and line with a disc of baking paper.
 Place each onto a baking tray and set aside.

 - Place the butter and sugar and vanilla into the bowl of an electric mixer and beat until fluffy.
 Alternatively use electric hand beaters.
 Add the egg and beat until combined.
 Add the flour, baking powder and salt and stir to form a smooth dough.
 Add the chopped chocolate stir to combine.

 - Divide the dough in half and press into each cake tin using your fingertips.